fkaduk/kobodeck/CONTRIBUTING.md

         make lint sign deploy HOST=192.168.0.22

+    note that because Debian buster has a newer libc, this will not work. you need to run `make lint build tarball` inside a stretch virtual machine, extract the files from there, and *then* `make sign deploy`. yes, it's a pain. no, there's no way around, see above.

  3. make sure everything works: test the program on a desktop and a Kobo reader